tina4stack/tina4-php/docs/tutorials/website.md

 You have just created a landing page for your website using Tina4.
 Please feel free to reach out to the developers if you have any questions or suggestions.

-Continue to [how to make a custom webpage - landing page](/tutorials/customwebsite.md) or go back to  [install ide tool](/installation/install-ide.md).
+Continue to [create a custom webpage - landing page](/tutorials/customwebsite.md) or go back to  [install ide tool](/installation/install-ide.md).